Gwayaboy/Module2-UIAutomationTesting/README.md

   #### Exercise 2: Finding elements with the Web Browser

-  #### Execise 3: Writing UI Automated with Selenium and Pages Objects
+  #### Exercise 3: Writing UI Automated with Selenium and Pages Objects

 ## Hands-on Labs